nleanba/typst-marginalia/main.typ

 Notes will shift vertically to avoid other notes, wideblocks, and the top page margin.
 It will attempt to move one note below a wide-block if there is not enough space above, but if there are multiple notes that would need to be rearranged you must assist by manually setting `dy` such that their initial position is below the wideblock.

-// #text(fill: red)[TODO: OUTDATED]
-// Currently, notes (and wideblocks) are not reordered,
-// #note[This note lands below the previous one!]
-// so two ```typ #note```s are placed in the same order vertically as they appear in the markup, even if the first is shifted with a `dy` such that the other would fit above it.

 // #pagebreak(weak: true)
 #block(height: 59pt)[
   #columns(3)[